-The Fund may invest up to 20% of its assets in asset-backed securities and mortgage-backed securities.
+The Fund may invest up to 20% of its assets in asset-backed securities and mortgage-backed securities, and up to 5% of its assets in distressed securities.

 The Fund may invest up to 20% of its assets in contingent convertible debt securities.